Everyone’s personality is different, and shapes their preference. This is the best specific way to work with me.

 What I have no patience for

-- Like the previous, I despise entitlement (venerating oneself for what they can’t control).
+- I despise entitlement (venerating oneself for what they can’t control).
 You owe others more than whatever others owe you.
 God made you, your guardian(s) raised you, your teachers invested in you, your nation gave you an identity, your friends gave you connection, and your complaints are opportunities to find meaning.
 Stand exclusively on your earned authority and learn your place.

 How to best communicate with me